vvscode/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-message.md

 >
 > Any media file sent through the Sinch WhatsApp API can be at most 100.0 mb

-Accepted content-types can be found in [introduction](doc:whatsapp-introduction#section-accepted-media-types).
+Accepted content-types can be found in the [introduction](doc:whatsapp-introduction#section-accepted-media-types).

 JSON object parameters: